ndlovuntando/Udacity-Capstone-Bertelsmann-Arvato/README.md

 ## Files
 - Arvato Project Workbook Jupyter Notebook
 - imgs - direcoty of images extracted from the Jupyter notebook
-- Arvato Report.pdf - Analysis report
+- project report udacity.pdf - Analysis report

 ## Results
-The detailed analysis of the results can be read in the Arvato Report.pdf.
+The detailed analysis of the results can be read in project report udacity.pdf.

 ### Customer segmentation
 - One group was found to be more likely to be customers: These indivduals were more religious, older and savers.